PeerPiper/peerpiper/packages/integrity-wallet/README.md

 # PeerPiper Intgerity Wallet

 The main purpose of this JS package is to host a demo of the PeerPiper Integrity Wallet.
-The Integrity Wallet is a dataurl wallet where the code integrity to verified via SHA hash as a subresource integrity (SRI).
+The Integrity Wallet is a [dataurl wallet](https://github.com/coins/secure-bookmark) where the code integrity to verified via SHA hash as a [subresource integrity (SRI)](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity).

+The point? **The wallet won't load if the code was changed behind your back!**

 It also hosts a demo for accessing a PeerPiper desktop node via remote connection.